 - Identify and assess the risks of material misstatement, whether due to fraud or error.
 Design and implement audit procedures to address the risks of material misstatement.
 The audit procedures shall be selected and applied as determined by the auditor.
 In addition, sufficient and appropriate audit evidence shall be obtained to provide a basis for the audit opinion. - In making those risk assessments, the auditor considers internal control relevant to the entity's audit in order to design audit procedures that are appropriate in the circumstances, although the purpose of the audit of the consolidated financial statements is not to express an opinion on the effectiveness of the entity's internal control. - Assess the appropriateness of accounting policies adopted by management and the method of their application, as well as the reasonableness of accounting estimates made by management and the adequacy of related notes. - Determine whether it is appropriate for management to prepare the consolidated financial statements on the premise of a going concern and, based on the audit evidence obtained, determine whether there is a significant uncertainty in regard to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 If there is a significant uncertainty concerning the premise of a going concern, the auditor is required to call attention to the notes to the consolidated financial statements in the audit report, or if the notes to the consolidated financial statements pertaining to the significant uncertainty are inappropriate, issue a modified opinion on the consolidated financial statements.
-While the conclusions of the auditor are based on the audit evidence obtained up to the date of the audit report, depending on future events or conditions, an entity may be unable to continue as a going concern. - Besides assessing whether the presentation of and notes to the consolidated financial statements are in accordance with the provisions of the second sentence of Article 120, Paragraph 1 of the Regulation on
+While the conclusions of the auditor are based on the audit evidence obtained up to the date of the audit report, depending on future events or conditions, an entity may be unable to continue as a going concern. - Besides assessing whether the presentation of and notes to the consolidated financial statements are in accordance with accounting principles with the omission of certain disclosure items required under Designated International Accounting Standards as allowed by the second sentence of Article 120, Paragraph 1 of the Regulation on Corporate Accounting, assess the presentation, structure, and content of the consolidated financial statements including related notes, and whether